averyhiebert/poink-and-clink/README.md

  - Improved accessibility / screenreader support
     - fix image map to only be used on one image at a time
     - actually test in Orca & resolve any issues identified
- - optional .ink library with helpful additional functionality.
  - better error checking / more informative error messages
     - (minimum: wrap the "tag processing" code in a try/catch and skip problematic lines, with error message in console.)
+ - optional .ink library with helpful additional functionality?